Product Categorization: A Guide to Organizing your Products

 Gathering and storing your product information in one place helps with the classification process.
 It gives you a holistic view of all product attributes so you can know where to begin.
 This is where it’s time to set up a taxonomic system that puts each product into designated boxes.

-On PIM, creating predefined rules vastly optimizes the process of product information uploading and updating.
+On product information management software, creating predefined rules vastly optimizes the process of product information uploading and updating.
 All new subsequent product launches are easily integrated with the rest of the product hierarchy.

 During this step, you can view the state of your product attributes and establish formatting standards for your brand.
 Taking account of the information you already have is important to take stock of any issues you might have in your organization.
 Look at your inventory to see how complex or deep your product hierarchy might be.
 Check-in with your departments and team members to see where the gaps are in the backend.